rspamd/rspamd/README.md

 ## Introduction

-[Rspamd](https://rspamd.com) is an advanced spam filtering system that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
-Each message is analysed by Rspamd and given a `spam score`.
+[Rspamd](https://rspamd.com) is an advanced spam filtering system and email processing framework that allows evaluation of messages by a number of rules including regular expressions, statistical analysis and custom services such as URL black lists.
+Each message is analysed by Rspamd and given a verdict that might be used by MTA for further processing (e.g. to reject a message, or add a special header indicating spam) along with other information, such as possible DKIM signature or modifications suggested for a message.

-According to this spam score and the user's settings, Rspamd recommends an action for the MTA to apply to the message, for example, to pass, reject or add a header.
+Rspamd can act as a [Milter](https://en.wikipedia.org/wiki/Milter) allowing direct interaction with popular MTA systems, such as Postfix or Sendmail.

-Rspamd is designed to process hundreds of messages per second simultaneously, and provides a number of useful features.
+Rspamd is designed to process hundreds of messages per second simultaneously, and provides a number of useful features including a comprehensive [Lua API](https://rspamd.com/doc/lua/) that allows access to messages processing in various aspects as well as [asynchronous](https://rspamd.com/doc/lua/sync_async.html) network API to access external resources, such as DNS, HTTP or even generic TCP/UDP services.

 ## Getting Started